AGOberprieler/GinJinn2/docs/5-example_applications.rst

 Bounding box cropping
 """""""""""""""""""""

-To train a model to extract leaves pixel perfectly from leaf bounding boxes, we will need to process the *Leucanthemum* dataset.
+To train a model to segment leaves within their already known bounding boxes, we first need to process the *Leucanthemum* dataset.
 Ginjinn provides the :code:`ginjinn utils crop` command, which crops bounding boxes or polygons from annotated images, and generates a new annotation referring to the cropped images.
 The cropped images can then be used for model training.
-Here, we will crop the leaf bounding boxes with a border (padding) of 25 pixels (:code:`-p 25`) to account for some variation in the bounding boxes.
+Here, we will crop the leaf bounding boxes with an additional margin (padding) of 25 pixels (:code:`-p 25`) to account for some variation surrounding the leaves.

 .. code-block:: BASH